mukeshpanchal27/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.9.7 - 2025-01-28 =
+* Tweak - Adjust some query and table functions.
+* Tweak - Allow mapping of a Google ID without a prefix.

 = 2.9.6 - 2025-01-21 =
 * Tweak - Resolve some of the plugin check errors and warnings.
 * Tweak - Set specific flags for html_entity_decode.